DominicThorpe/iridescent_compiler/README.md

   - function return
   - variable declaration (mutable and immutable)
   - variable assignment
+  - type casting

 In the future, the following shall also be supported:
-  - print
+  - stdio print
-  - variable casting (may be moved to an expression)
+  - stdio input

 ### Expressions